CJSatnarine/CJSatnarine.github.io/blog/content/about_me/_index.md

 +++
 Hallo, I'm CJ!
 I'm a 20 year old from Kitchener, Ontario with dreams of being a graphics programmer/technical artist/game developer.
 I attended Software Engineering Technology at Conestoga College between September 2023 and August 2024.
 Turned out I didn't like software engineering, so I dropped out.
 Nowadays I'm just working on projects and trying to teach myself a few things.

+I do not use generative AI in any of my work.
+At this moment, I do not plan on using generative AI in any of my work.

 I like sharing and learning about things relating to my interests in maths, art, computer graphics, linguistics, history, tech, and programming.
-I love FOSS.
-I use arch linux with NeoVim as my IDE/text editor.

 <h2 id="vaxandi_forritari">
     Vaxandi Forritari